Groundwater hydrochemical characterisation of the Surat Region and Laura Basin, Queensland

-The increase in coal seam gas (CSG) developments across many parts of eastern Australia during the past decade has led to widespread community concern about environmental and human health issues associated with the CSG industry.
-Of primary concern to many people are the potential impacts to water resources of CSG and large coal mining developments.
-Fundamental to better understanding these impacts is an understanding of groundwater systems and the processes that control them.
+The increase in coal seam gas (CSG) developments across many parts of eastern Australia since the early 2000s led to widespread community concern about potential environmental and human health issues associated with the CSG industry.
+Of primary concern to many people are the potential impacts to water resources caused by CSG and large coal mining developments.
+Fundamental to better understanding these impacts is an improved understanding of groundwater systems and processes within the regions where development may occur.

-Geoscience Australia has undertaken a desktop study to investigate the potential for hydrochemical analysis to discriminate between groundwater in coal seams and adjacent aquifers in Queensland's Surat Region and Laura Basin.
-This study has collated and analysed existing groundwater chemistry data in the two areas.
-Analyses of the compiled hydrochemistry data involved a variety of methods aimed at characterising the groundwater chemistry present within particular hydrogeological units.
+Geoscience Australia completed a desktop study to investigate the potential for hydrochemical analyses to discriminate groundwater in coal seams from adjacent aquifers in Queensland's Surat Region and Laura Basin.
+This study collated and analysed existing groundwater chemistry data in the two areas.
+Analyses of the compiled hydrochemistry data involved a variety of methods to characterise groundwater chemistry within specific hydrogeological units.

-This project was commissioned by the Department of the Environment Office of Water Science.
+This project was commissioned by the (then) Department of the Environment’s Office of Water Science.

-This project aims to characterise the hydrogeochemistry of groundwater associated with coal seams and surrounding aquifers in the Surat Region and Laura Basin.
-The three objectives set to achieve the project aim are:
+This project characterised the hydrogeochemistry of groundwater associated with coal seams and surrounding aquifers in Queensland’s Surat Region and Laura Basin.
+The project objectives were to:

-- Hydrochemical characterisation (ionic, organic, gaseous, radiogenic and stable isotopes) of groundwater within coal seams and adjacent aquifers to determine baseline conditions and, if possible, to distinguish between coal seam water and that of surrounding aquifers;
+- Hydrochemically characterise (ionic, organic, gaseous, radiogenic and stable isotopes) groundwater within coal seams and adjacent aquifers to determine baseline conditions and distinguish between coal seam water and that of surrounding aquifers

-- Identification of knowledge and data gaps pertaining to CSG hydrogeochemistry; and
+- Identify knowledge and data gaps relevant to CSG hydrogeochemistry

-- Comparison of groundwater quality data to relevant water quality guidelines (ANZECC/ARMCANZ 2000; NHMRC/NRMMC 2011) to identify the environmental values of groundwater in relation to ecological and human use.
+- Compare groundwater quality data with relevant water quality guidelines (ANZECC/ARMCANZ 2000; NHMRC/NRMMC 2011) to identify environmental values of groundwater relevant to ecological and human use.

-The key project outcomes will inform the Independent Expert Scientific Committee on Coal Seam Gas and Coal Mining (IESC) with regards to:
+This project has informed the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development (IESC) about:

-- the key data and knowledge gaps that limit current understanding; and
+- the key data and knowledge gaps that limit current understanding

 - targeting future investments (where appropriate) that will address the most critical knowledge gaps that exist in the Surat Region and Laura Basin.